imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/interfaces.md

 ### Generic Constraints

-You can restrict type parameters using interfaces or built-in constraints.
+We can restrict type parameters using interfaces or built-in constraints.

 ```go
 // Only types that implement Stringer can be used